braze-inc/braze-docs/_docs/_api/endpoints/user_data/post_user_identify.md

   - Event count (the sum from both profiles)
   - Event first occurred (Braze will pick the earlier date of the two dates)
   - Event last occurred (Braze will pick the later date of the two dates)
-- In app purchase total in cents (the sum from both profiles)
+- In-app purchase total in cents (the sum from both profiles)
 - Total number of purchases (the sum from both profiles)
 - Date of first purchase (Braze will pick the earlier date of the two dates)
 - Date of last purchase (Braze will pick the later date of the two dates)